Last updated: February 2020 harvest.

 - For FarmOn-sourced estimated ROI, please click here.

-- We only invest small amounts, money we can afford to lose.
+- Again, we are not related to FarmOn.
+This is not a sponsored post from FarmOn.
+We only invest small amounts, money we can afford to lose.
 Likewise, we just reinvest the harvest proceeds.
 For the SEC advisory on FarmOn and other crowdfunding, click here.

 - Caveat emptor.
 This is not an investment offer, but rather an alternative for you to consider.
 For more information about crowdfunding, click here.